-- If the dwarf allosaur was indeed Australovenator then it may not be an allosaur at all, as some evidence suggests megaraptorans (the group of which Australovenator belongs) are coelurosaurs.
+- If the "dwarf allosaur" was indeed Australovenator then it may not be an allosaurid at all, as some evidence suggests megaraptorans (the group of which Australovenator belongs to) are coelurosaurs, which also include tyrannosaurs.

 Death of a Dynasty

 - The giant pterosaur Quetzalcoatlus is shown as a fish eater hunting prey on the wing, while we now know it was actually stork like in habits.
 In fact, it probably wouldn't have hesitated to eat juvenile tyrannosaurs, like the ones in the program!
 We now know Quetzalcoatlus actually had a much larger head and neck.

 - Additionally, pterosaurs were probably not "on the decline" at the end of the Cretaceous.
-Indeed, Azhdarchids like Quetzalcoatlus were among the most successful animals at the time.
+Indeed, azhdarchids like Quetzalcoatlus were among the most successful animals at the time.
+In March of 2018, the notion that only azhdarchids were left at the time was completely decimated, as several genera of pteranodontid and nyctosaurid pterosaurs were discovered in Morocco strata that were dated to 67 million years.
+Additionally, not all Maastrichtian pterosaurs (even azhdarchids) were giants.

 - It's been theorized that Triceratops and Torosaurus (which were featured in Death of a Dynasty as seperate genera) are actually the same animal in different growth stages.
 However, research on this is still ongoing and has been doubted by some recent studies.